pippinbarr/cart253-2019/modules/core-while-loops/core-while-loops.md

 - The loop __ends__ when `segmentsDrawn` is equal to `numSegments` (e.g. all the segments have been drawn)
 - Notice that we need to __change__ `segmentsDrawn` in the loop or it would __never end__
 - Because we need the condition to become __false__ at some point
-- Note we also change `x` each time through to move the drawing position of the segments
+- Note we also change `x` each time through the loop to move the drawing position of the segments

 ---

+## No animation

+- Notice that you don't __see__ each individual segment appear one after the other
+- That's because the `while` loop executes entirely within a single frame (one run through the `draw()` loop)
+- So it draws the whole caterpillar in a single frame
+- For this reason, `while` loops won't ever be "animated" when they execute, they effectively happen "instantly"

+---

-## Cutening step
+## Cute-ifying step

 - See slide notes for adding a face to the caterpillar

 ???

-- Code below
+- Code below to draw a face on the __first segment__ of the caterpillar (the leftmost one)
-- Note how we have the go __back__ by one step for `x` in order to get the right position

 ```javascript
 let startX;